statmike/vertex-ai-mlops/MLOps/readme.md

   </a>
 </p>

 The first takeaway is that this is more than just a model.
-At the core, a model is the product of data, an architecture, and hyperparameters.
+At the core, a model is the product of data, an architecture, it's loss function, and hyperparameters.
 The system around this makes up the complete training pipeline.
 Putting the model into use expands the pipeline to deployment and monitoring.
 But Why invest in the extra steps of pipelines?
 Even for a single model the benefits of automation, monitoring, and governing the workflow are great.
 The speed of deployment and opportunity for continous training are also great.
 But ML maturity leads to more models, more versions, and more everything!

 ## Model Fleets: MLOps for Scale